Friend-LGA/LGSideMenuController/README.md

 ## With Swift Package Manager

 Starting with Xcode 9.0 you can use built-in swift package manager, follow [apple documentation](https://developer.apple.com/documentation/swift_packages).
-First supported version is `2.3.0`
+First supported version is `2.3.0`.

 ## With CocoaPods

 CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries in your projects.
-To install with cocoaPods, follow the "Get Started" section on [CocoaPods](https://cocoapods.org/).
+To install with CocoaPods, follow the "Get Started" section on [CocoaPods](https://cocoapods.org/).

 ### Podfile